akshaychauhan7737/chat-app-frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Features included
+1. User login
+2. User signup
+3. Create new chat room with user
+4. Create socket room using logged in user id
+5. Can chat existing user by selecting from list or create new user dropdown
+6. Multi window single user chat
+7. After logout, disconnect from all exiting window and go to login screen
+8. Change user password